 Some young people may not be able to successfully detoxify from opioids and remain opioid-free.
-In these cases maintenance may be required and can act to help to reduce drug-related harm.
+In these cases maintenance may be required for a while and can act to help to reduce drug-related harm.

 6.6 Lofexidine detoxification